Chart Color Schemes

 Auburn - South's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Auburn-South, particularly for younger cohorts who have a very low prevalence of common health conditions.
-Approximately 45% (~4,203 people) of the total population has private health cover, compared to Greater Sydney's 48.5%.
-Nationally, this figure stands at 55.3%.
+Health outcomes data shows impressive results in Auburn-South, with younger cohorts experiencing notably low prevalence of common health conditions.
+As of approximately mid-2021, around 45% (~4,203 people) have private health cover, compared to Greater Sydney's 48.5%.
+Nationally, the average is 55.3%.

 Frequently Asked Questions - Health